nero-angela/arb-translator/README.md

 ## Open Google Sheet
 - Command to open the google sheet.
 - The `googleSheet.id` setting is required to execute this command.

+## Change key
+- Command to change the key of arb files.